zm1990s/dify-docs/en/advanced/model-configuration/xinference.md

     ```

     Xinference will start a worker locally by default, with the endpoint: `http://127.0.0.1:9997`, and the default port is `9997`.
+    By default, access is limited to the local machine only, but it can be configured with `-H 0.0.0.0` to allow access from any non-local client.
     To modify the host or port, you can refer to xinference's help information: `xinference --help`.

 3. Create and deploy the model